riverar/mach2/README.md

 ## Building from source

 If you want to have the latest version of *mach2*, you will need to build it from source code.
-You only need to have Visual Studio 2017 or newer and Windows 10 SDK 10.0.
+You only need to have Visual Studio 2017 or newer and Windows 10 SDK.

 ### Procedure: